Adventures in 3D Printing

 DCC Reversing Demystified – Allan Gartner

 DCC reversing continues to frustrate model railroaders.
 This clinic aims to change that.
-I will provide an explanation of what reversing is, how to determine you have or need one (or more) reversing sections, how to plan for it, what you need to do to your track, how to wire a reversing section, and how to make sure it is working properly.
+I will explain what reversing is, how to determine you have or need one (or more) reversing sections, how to plan for it, what you need to do to your track, how to wire a reversing section, and how to make sure it is working properly.
 A survey of available products will be given.
 Coordination of reversing sections, electronic circuit breakers, and Frog Juicers will be covered.
 Finally, how to deal with adjacent reversing sections will be discussed.

 Trackside Control Panels – Tom Gordon